 One day, two students were sent to me during class time because they objected to watching a movie with the rest of the class.
 The teacher (an excellent one I might add) was screening the movie Glory, which is a film about the Civil War’s all-black army.
 The teacher and I were both surprised that they did not want to watch the film, which we both felt was a great movie highlighting the contributions of African-Americans during the Civil War.
 It wasn’t until I sat down with them to talk that I started to understand their reasons.

 They told me that they were tired of talking about slavery.
 That the only people written about in their history books were slaves.
 If the people written about weren’t slaves, they were murdered for standing up for their rights (Malcolm X, Martin Luther King, Jr.).
 They were tired of seeing only tragic images of black people.
 They were very familiar with the movie as they had watched it with their families, and they were just not up to watching another depressing movie about black people.
 Especially when they were the only two black kids in class.
 When they explained it like this, I totally understood.

 So, what am I going to do about it?

 We are all responsible for the narrative that is the African-American experience.
 It is important to talk about slavery, because we need to recognize our past… even the ugly chapters.
 In addition, we must also celebrate the actors, artists, athletes and entrepreneurs who have also made our country great.

-How re you celebrating Black History with your students and/or children?
+How are you celebrating Black History Month with your students and/or children?